Cyme101/Cyme101/README.md

 Welcome to my profile!
 Two years ago, I decided to learn to code as a career change.
 I've enrolled in an intensive 9-week long Full-Stack Web Development Bootcamp at **Le Wagon** which I got my certification in March 2022.

-Over the past 10 years, I've worked as a Support Analyst in large companies and that is why I love problem solving.
+Problem solving is in my DNA, over the past 10 years, I've worked as a Support Analyst in two large companies.

 I love every part and every process related to Web Development & I'm passionnate about what I do.